 The dramatic shift in recruiting practices has brought many benefits with it – employers can accurately track their recruitment funnel‘s success through HR technology and hiring metrics.
 However, to fully benefit from these advantages, it’s crucial to implement the best hiring practices.

-So, let’s take a look at strategies employers are using to hire someone they’ve never met.
+So, let’s take a look at 10 strategies and steps technical recruiters and hiring managers are using to hire remotely with 0 bias.

 Since the global pandemic, employees are increasingly prioritizing hybrid and remote work options.
 Jobvite’s Job Seeker Nation report revealed 74% of applicants gave importance to remote work options when considering a job offer.
 Additionally, 35% stated that they’d reject a job offer outright if the role required full-time on-site availability.

 Communicating the job’s requirements and expectations is critical to save both your organization’s and the applicant’s time and reduce employee turnover.

 It’s important to specify the role’s requirements in the job listing and share relevant documentation (e.g., about your organization’s remote work policy) with candidates before making an offer.
 It’s also vital to communicate other professional expectations, including communication requirements and performance expectations.

 Remember, in the recruitment process, candidates are evaluating your organization as much as you’re assessing them.
 So, it’s essential to communicate relevant expectations to encourage a mutually beneficial arrangement.

 Remote hiring invites a larger pool of applicants, which has its merits but also complicates shortlisting.
 With so many job candidates to choose from, how can you make the best hiring decision?